jaydenmilne/steamsync/README.md

 5. Type `pip install steamsync`, press enter.
 6. Make sure Steam is not running!
 7. Type `steamsync.py`, press enter.
 The tool will walk you through everything else.
-   Press ctrl+c if you get scared
+   Press ctrl+c if you get scared and want to abort.

 ## Usage
 ```